 Even successful people want to find more self-confidence.
-People who exude self-assurance easily influence others, get more promotions, earn more money, and seem to have more fun and success.
+People who exude self-assurance easily influence others, build bigger more profitable businesses, earn more money, and seem to have more fun and success.
 As a coach, it’s not unusual for my clients to confide they think they could do much more if only they had more self-confidence.
-Indeed, it is not unusual for a new client to approach me as they want to develop greater self-confidence to help them achieve more in their business, career or personal relationships.
+Indeed, it is not unusual for a new client to approach me as they want to develop greater self-confidence to help them achieve more in their business.
 They see others as having more confidence than they do and feel that lack of confidence is stopping them from living up to their real potential.

 We see some people who naturally seem to have it, and we look on with envy and wonder if they were born lucky with the right kind of parents.
 It is easy to ignore the fact that self-confidence is something each of us has to develop.
 In any case, knowing a few strategies for improving self-confidence will ensure that you can improve confidence and reap the benefits.